asreview/asreview/docs/source/intro/datasets.rst

   dataset (see :doc:`partly labeled data <../features/pre_screening>`), the labels will be automatically detected and used for prior knowledge.
-The first iteration of the model will then be based on these decisions and used to predict relevance scores for the unlabelled part of the data.
+The first iteration of the model will then be based on these decisions and used to predict relevance scores for the unlabeled part of the data.
 - **Simulation**: In the :doc:`ASReview command line interface for simulations<../API/cli/>`, the column containing the labels is used to simulate a systematic review run.
-  Only records containing labels are used for the simulation, unlabelled records are ignored.
+  Only records containing labels are used for the simulation, unlabeled records are ignored.

 .. note::